-You must’ve heard the usual comments these days which are ‘children today are so stubborn’, ‘children today don’t have manners’, ‘children today only want the screen’, etc. But have you ever wondered the root cause of the change in these ‘children today’?
+You must’ve heard the usual comments these days which are ‘children today are so stubborn’, ‘children today don’t have manners’, ‘children today only want the screen’, etc. But have you ever wondered about the root cause of the change in these ‘children today’?

 Relationships are failing.
 Divorces are on the rise.
 Sicknesses have become common.
 Hospitals are full.
 Why?